Some Examples

 }

-// Use the unpack function to convert the first 4 bytes into a number, which represents the entire data packet length
+// Use the unpack function to convert the first 4 bytes of the header into a number, which is the total length of the entire data packet

 $unpack_data = unpack('Ntotal_length', $recv_buffer);